-Students earning a bachelor’s in multiplatform journalism immediately begin working on an integrated marketing communications plan through the media practicum course.
-Communications students at Florida Tech have access to a variety of on-campus internship opportunities dedicated to the career field including:
+Students earning a bachelor’s in multiplatform journalism immediately begin working in media through the media practicum course, often writing for the student newspaper or working with WFIT.
+Communication students at Florida Tech have access to a variety of on-campus internship opportunities dedicated to the career field

 Professors have a variety of research interests in which students may participate, including corporate communication strategies and reputation management, the role of popular culture artifacts on collective memory, intercultural communication, and communication and social issues.

 The senior year design project gives students a chance to create their own media-related project.
 The experience they’ve gained while working on campus, or in journalism or public relations internships, provides students with specific knowledge for working on a project such as a marketing campaign for a class “client” or the production of a documentary.
 Florida Tech’s computer labs include video, audio, and visual editing software to assist in this project.

 This project showcases a student’s ability to plan, execute and analyze a communication issue, and could include a project such as developing a crisis communication plan.

 A multiplatform journalism career provides a wide range of opportunities in the fields of marketing, advertising, corporate communications, radio and television, print and electronic media, and digital media.
 As media has become more diverse, so have the job skills, and the unique job opportunities it offers.

 Conducting research, writing content, distributing the communication, working with the media, managing online platforms, and handling social media are all critical parts of the duties demanded by communication careers.